NCAR/DART/models/MITgcm_ocean/readme.rst

 Observations
 ^^^^^^^^^^^^

-The observations for the ocean model were the first observations of oceanic quantities, so there is an ``observations/forward_operators/obs_def_MITgcm_ocean_mod.f90`` file containing the novel observation definitions like *salinity, sea surface height, current components ...*.
-In keeping with the DART philosophy, there is a concept of inheritance between platform-specific observations like *DRIFTER_U_CURRENT_COMPONENT* and the general *U_CURRENT_COMPONENT*.
-Using the specific types when possible will allow flexibility specifying what kinds of observations to assimilate. :doc:`./create_ocean_obs` is the program to create a DART observation sequence from a very particular ASCII file.
+The forward operators for ocean observations are in ``observations/forward_operators/obs_def_oceam_mod.f90``.
+:doc:`./create_ocean_obs` is the program to create a DART observation sequence from a particular ASCII file.

 Converting between DART and the model